Okowa: Variations

-Method to prepare Okowa Riceballs
+Preparation

-The ingredients used for making Okowa riceballs, include, Glutinous rice (short-grain), sesame oil, dashi, soy sauce, mirin, salt, ginger, chopped mushrooms and carrots, sweet potato, chestnuts, spring onions, cooked fish, and a sheet of nori.
+The ingredients used for making okowa rice balls include glutinous rice (short-grain), sesame oil, dashi, soy sauce, mirin, salt, ginger, chopped mushrooms and carrots, sweet potato, chestnuts, spring onions, cooked fish, and a sheet of nori.
 The rice is washed with water and is left to be drained for around thirty minutes.
-Rice is added along with the stock, mirin, sesame oil, salt, sake in a rice cooker and it is left for another thirty minutes.
-Meat, vegetables and ginger are added next and the cooker is put to the short-grain rice setting.
+Rice is added along with the stock, mirin, sesame oil, salt, sake in a rice cooker, and it is left for another thirty minutes.
+Meat, vegetables, and ginger are added next, and the cooker is put to the short-grain rice setting.
 The lid is covered while using the saucepan and brought to the boil once before turning the flame to low for another twelve minutes.
-The flame is turned off and the rice is steamed another for ten minutes.
+The flame is turned off, and the rice is steamed another for ten minutes.
 The rice is kept in the room temperature and shaped into small triangles or balls.
 Finally, the base of rice balls is wrapped with nori sheet.